 5. Use keywords that employers are using in their job descriptions

 Hiring managers want to see that you can speak their language and know the language that’s commonly used in their industry.
 When they see their own keywords mirrored back to them in your resume, it reinforces the idea that you’re a strong candidate for the role.
 And if your resume will be posted to an online database like Indeed Resume, the right keywords are critical to getting found by employers.

 One way to become familiar with the different keywords is to experiment with different search terms on Indeed.com or on the Indeed app.
 Carefully read the job postings that interest you, and take note of the terms and phrases that employers are including there.
 You may begin to notice commonalities and can include some of these words or concepts in your resume if they are applicable to your background.

 6. Proofread several times to catch typos and misspellings

-Apply these learnings while building your Indeed Resume
+Apply these learnings and build your Indeed Resume.